Mitoxantrone For Dogs

 Mitoxantrone is a synthetic antineoplastic (anti-cancer drug) in the anthracenedione class of drugs.
 It is for intravenous (injection into the vein) use only.
 Veterinarians usually use mitoxantrone for dogs with lymphoma and bladder cancer.

 It is similar in action to an older chemotherapeutic, doxorubicin (Adriamycin).
-Although mitoxantrone is considered less harmful to the heart than doxorubicin, it is still potentially harmful.
+Still potent, mitoxantrone is considered less harmful to the heart than doxorubicin.

 Brand Names